Quantum oscillations in Dirac magnetoplasmons: Conclusion

 In conclusion, we have discussed collective magnetoplasmon excitations in Dirac semimetals.
 The main result is that Dirac plasmons show quantum oscillations, and are thus an important new probe of many-body physics in semimetals.
 Our findings are in contrast to the canonical system of many-body theory, the electron gas with parabolic bands, where the plasmon is a purely classical quantity that is not sensitive to the many-body physics.
+The unusual properties of Dirac plasmon provide a direct experimental signature of Dirac semimetals.
+With first experiments on three-dimensional Dirac plasmons appearing recently~\cite{sushkov15,chen15,jenkins16,xu16,chanana18,chiarello18}, the results of this paper should be accessible in current experiments.
+Going forward, the dependence on the magnetic field provides a novel way to tailor the Dirac plasmon frequency.